mrbrianevans/ch-guide/docs/bulk-data/officers/index.md

 A daily update file is produced which can be used to keep an appointments database up-to-date.
 For more information on this file, see the [dedicated page](update-file/index.md).

+## Disqualifications
+A separate bulk file is produced which contains the current officer disqualifications.
+See the dedicated page for this file at [disqualifications](./disqualifications.md).